 Not everyone will have their care and support paid for by their local authority.
 After a care needs assessment or a carer's assessment, a local authority will carry out a financial assessment to see who needs to pay, and how much.

 What is a financial assessment?

-Unlike with assessing needs eligibility, the procedures for charging for care in the person’s own home, the time it takes to assess whether someone has to pay, and the amounts charged, all vary between local authorities.
-Charges should always be ‘reasonable’.
-Government guidance sets out a broad framework for local authorities to follow, so that people can afford to receive services.
+Local authorities have different procedures for charging for care in the person’s own home, the time it takes to assess whether someone has to pay, and the amounts they charge.
+These charges should always be ‘reasonable’ and leave the person with enough money to continue to run their home.

 The local authority will carry out the financial assessment.
-From this, it will work out how much the person should contribute to the cost of these services.
-The local authority must provide a breakdown of how they worked out the charge.
+From this, it will work out how much the person should pay towards the cost of these services, if anything.
+The local authority must provide you with a breakdown of how they worked out the charge.

 - Page last reviewed: